How I Fired 45K Up With Algo trading – Algotechs

 After that I panicked, my vision dreams vanished as I entered a recession zone and get completely lost into it.
 I wasn’t told much from Algotechs or Bealgo, rather than being patient until their agents resolve the issue.
 I requested a withdraw but only those funds transferred by debit card were given back to me, 3000€.
 The rest was apparently blocked.

-Waiting, waiting, waiting and more waiting… Until in February someone tweeted somewhere that their agents where very close to reach a solution and customer funds would be unblocked soon.
+Waiting, waiting, waiting and more waiting… Until in February, someone tweeted somewhere that their agents were very close to reaching a solution and customer funds would be unblocked soon.
 I tested 2000€ and funds were in my Spanish account the very next day.
 Hooray!
 I told them that from now on my plan was to withdraw at least 2000€ per month.
 Curiously, soon after my account dropped like a brick, as I showed on my Portfolio Update #4 March 2019.

 I can’t confirm whether that was just a coincidence or it’s just an ATS mistake, but what I can confirm is that this is NOT the way to the richest.